Lucaslhm/Flipper-IRDB/README.md

 7. Select `SD Card`, then navigate to the `infrared` folder by double-clicking its icon.
 8. Drag the downloaded `.ir` files you want on your Flipper from the File Explorer into the QFlipper File Manager.

+### Method 3: Copy Files using the [Flipper Mobile App](https://play.google.com/store/apps/details?id=com.flipperdevices.app)

+1. Download/copy the desired .ir-files from the database to your smartphone, e.g. to the Download folder.
+Be sure the extension is ".ir".
+2. Open the Flipper Mobile App and go to Connected > Options > activate Experimental Options
+3. Open the now appearing "File Manager" > ext > infrared > upload symbol > chose .ir-file from your Download folder
+4. The remote can be found on your Flipper Zero > Infrared > Saved Remotes

 ## Contributing